 Some common facts surrounding these injuries include:

 Heavier cars, and those with reinforced frames can help protect riders from injury, but may not be as effective in preventing whiplash.
 The vehicle’s frame may absorb a lot of the impact in a collision, preventing the car from crumbling, but the forces that cause whiplash to happen as a result of acceleration and deceleration, and even the sturdiest vehicles cannot eliminate those forces.
-Thus, an accident with very little damage evident can still lead to whiplash.
+Thus, an accident with very little damage evident can still lead to these injuries.

-A crash at high speeds is more likely to affect the severity of a whiplash injury, but the forces that cause whiplash can occur even at relatively low speeds.
-Whiplash injuries have been confirmed in crashes with speeds of less than ten miles per hour.
+A crash at high speeds is more likely to affect the severity of an injury, but the forces that cause whiplash can occur even at relatively low speeds.
+These injuries have been confirmed in crashes with speeds of less than ten miles per hour.
 Whiplash injuries are commonly divided into four categories, according to the type and severity of symptoms, and the physician’s clinical observations.

-Recovery times for whiplash injuries vary according to the severity of the injury, the age of the injured person, the presence of a pre-existing condition, and other factors.
-Most mild whiplash symptoms clear up within days.
+Recovery times for these injuries vary according to the severity of the injury, the age of the injured person, the presence of a pre-existing condition, and other factors.
+Most mild symptoms clear up within days.
 More severe cases may require more extensive diagnostic tools and treatments.
-Some whiplash cases may involve permanent nerve or spinal damage.
+Some cases may involve permanent nerve or spinal damage.
 Headaches, fatigue, anxiety, memory disturbances, and muscle spasms have also been reported after these injuries.

 In any accident case, you should not be in a hurry to accept a settlement from an insurance company.
 Once you accept a settlement, you give up your right to collect any money in the future.
 Accepting a settlement too soon can be disastrous if you have not completely recovered from any injuries.
 Do not let any insurance company pressure you into accepting a hasty settlement if you have any doubts at all about whether you are fully recovered.